rahulsinghai/sonatype-ossrh-maven-central-parent-pom/README.md

 ## Getting started

+Add dependencies and plugins from the `pom.xml` of this project.

-Add this parent to your `pom.xml`:
+Once this project is available in Maven repo, you can simply add this parent to your `pom.xml`:

 ```xml
 <parent>